Impact

 For example, in the context of forced displacement, our project data suggests that activities often bring together children and youth from the refugee and host community, creating opportunities for positive interactions that help to promote social cohesion.

-Furthermore, depending on the project context, Young Coaches learn locally relevant topics connected to promoting peace within their communities e.g. how to deal with conflicts within or outside of their activities, Sexual and Gender-Based Violence, how to identify and prevent human trafficking etc.
+Furthermore, depending on the project context, Young Coaches learn about locally relevant topics connected to promoting peace within their communities e.g. how to deal with conflicts within or outside of their activities, Sexual and Gender-Based Violence, how to identify and prevent human trafficking, and more.

 We contribute to SDG 17 in a variety of ways.
 Firstly, working in collaboration with various partners is at the heart of everything we do.
 In 2007, Scort created the Football Club Social Alliance as a way for football clubs to become sustainably engaged in international development projects.
 Over 15 year later, we have successfully brought together more than 300 partners from the world of football and those involved in development to implement projects in 22 countries around the world.

-As co-convenor of the Sport for Refugees Coalition, in 2023, we helped bring together >140 entities (incl. member states, International Federations, National Olympic Committees, NGOs, private sector organisations) to commit to improving the lives of persons affected by forced displacement between 2024-2027.
+As co-convenor of the Sport for Refugees Coalition, in 2023, we helped bring together over 140 entities (including member states, International Federations, National Olympic Committees, NGOs, private sector organisations) to commit to improving the lives of persons affected by forced displacement between 2024-2027.

 Furthermore, in partnership with the International Telecommunications Union (ITU), we developed a policy brief along with key recommendations to help organisations and individuals promote safe online spaces for children, in and through sport.
 We continue to work with the ITU to develop resources and advocate around child online safety.